4 scary hiring mistakes to avoid in Canada’s Tech industry

 Inspired by Indeed's blog, “15 Considerations for Working in Tech”, this article distills five key hiring mistakes employers must avoid.
 As tech professionals and organizations navigate AI disruption, remote work, and fading career paths, organizations must rethink how they attract and retain talent.

-Let’s dive into the four scariest hiring mistakes:
+Let’s dive into the four scariest hiring mistakes.

-1. Misreading the market
+1. Misjudging the Market

 The scariest hiring mistake isn't hiring the wrong person; it's building a team that's unprepared for what's next.
 Whether you're scaling AI capabilities, recovering from a hiring freeze, or trying to retain restless talent, your next move matters.

-Mistakes can happen, but they’re preventable.
 Hays experts support you with salary benchmarking, market intelligence, onboarding strategies, and beyond to help you make confident, future-ready hiring decisions.

 Connect with our Technology Recruitment Specialists today.